scala/scala-lang/blog/_posts/2021-01-11-scala-native-0.4-release.md

 However, with increasing interest in running the Scala code natively, it should happen quickly after the release.

 ## Summary
-Even though Scala Native was covered in dust in the past, it starts to keep up with the rest of the Scala ecosystem.
+I think you can agree with me now, that Scala Native is starting to keep up with the rest of the Scala ecosystem.
-We are expecting it would bloom soon after the release with a lot of libraries and tools.
+We are expecting it would bloom short after the release with a lot of libraries and tools.

-Thanks to contributors, bugs are being fixed and new features introduced and the Scala Center, in cooperation with VirtusLab, is supporting an engineer working full-time on the development of this project.
+With introduced support for recent Scala versions it is much more approachable for the users, and combined with easier testing may improve its overall quality.

+Even though resources allocated into this project were quite limited, we have managed to fulfill all our goals announced last year in [Scala Native Next Steps](https://contributors.scala-lang.org/t/scala-native-next-steps/4216).
+Currently, this project is developed by a single engineer working full-time, thanks to our cooperation with VirtusLab.
+We also appreciate and would like to thank our community contributorsfor the huge amounts of work they have done for this project.

-Few things you can expect in the future is for sure integration with the Scala 3 and better support for different architectures, like ARM.
+There are many plans for the future of Scala Native, few things you can expect is for sure integration with the Scala 3 and better support for different architectures, like ARM.
+Stay tuned for next updates...

-There is a lot of other plans for the future of Scala Native, so stay tuned for next updates...

 ## Contributing
 Contributors are always welcome, you can support the Scala Native project in multiple ways.
 The most straightforward way of doing so is by working on the plugin itself, take a look at our [contributors’ guide](https://scala-native.readthedocs.io/en/latest/contrib/index.html).

 More importantly however, it is to make our ecosystem more native-compatible, this means developing tools and libraries that are not dependent from Java internals.
 For example, you can take a look at [sconfig](https://github.com/ekrich/sconfig) - a Scala port of the widely used Lightbend Config